 Rolls-Royce Starlight Headliner

 The Starlight Headliner feature places a miniature galaxy inside your already incredibly posh Rolls-Royce Phantom.
 Fiber optic lights are set into 600 to 1,200 perforations in the interior leather, and when the Starlight Headliner feature is activated, the “stars” twinkle to life.
 Completely customizable to make each galaxy as unique as the rich people who drive Phantoms, each individual light can be adjusted to the driver’s liking — dim enough for mood lighting or bright enough to read under.
-The out-of-this-world option costs $12,925.
+The out-of-this-world option costs about $12,925.

 Bentley Flying Spur Champagne Cooler